 Setting up Zevenet Load Balancer

-To follow these instructions it’ll be required to install an instance of Zevenet Load Balancer and several instances of Windows Server.
+To follow these instructions it’ll be required to install at least one instance of Zevenet Load Balancer and several instances of Windows Server.
 Other vendors only offer a single configuration of this service through DSR (Direct Server Return), but in this article, we will offer an alternate solution, where we will avoid the DSR drawbacks, which are:

 ARP requests must be ignored by the backends.
 If this is not the case, the VIP traffic routing would be bypassed as the backend will establish a direct two-way connection with the client.